jlengstorf/lengstorf.com/content/blog/two-years-in-airbnbs.md

 1. a willingness to spend an extended period of time exploring the world, and
 2. a stable source of income that never (or rarely) requires physical presence

-If you _don't_ have a location-independent source of income, it's easy to throw your hands up and say, "Well, that works for programmers, but not for [INSERT PROFESSION HERE] like me."
+If you _don't_ have a location-independent source of income, it's easy to throw your hands up and say, "Well, that works for _programmers_, but not for [INSERT PROFESSION HERE] like me."

 **Bullshit.**[^probably]